pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`background_stationary`

-This program demonstrates how to create a stationary background using Arcade library in Python.
-It loads a background image from a file and allows the player sprite to move around on the screen.
-The camera follows the player to keep them centered in the window, ensuring the background is always visible.
-The player can move using arrow keys.
+This Python code demonstrates the concept of implementing a stationary background in a game using the Arcade library.
+The background is loaded from a file and positioned behind the game elements.
+The 'pan_camera_to_player' function ensures that the camera stays centered on the player sprite as the player moves around the game world, giving the appearance of a stationary background while the player moves within the game environment.

 bouncing_rectangle.py
 ---------------------